dahernan/backoff/README.md

-== Backoff library with maximum number of calls
+## Backoff library with maximum number of calls

 Usage:

-Please do copy&paste the code, is just one function, don't create more dependencies :)
+Please do copy & paste the code, is just one function, don't create more dependencies :)

 ```
 // Do retries the function f backing off the double of time each retry until a successfully call is made.